 Add 1/4 of the chia pudding mixture on top of the pecans in each glass.

 Next, add 1/4 of the apple pie mixture on top of the chia pudding in each glass.

 Repeat with another layer of chia pudding followed by another layer of apple pie mixture in each glass.

 Garnish with extra chopped pecans if you'd like.

 Step 4: How To Store The Chia Seed Pudding

 Lastly, store the chia pudding in an air-tight BPA-free container in the refrigerator for 2-3 days.

-Expert Tips + Ingredient Substitutions for Gluten-Free Vegan Apple Pie Chia Seed Pudding
+Expert Tips + Ingredient Substitutions for No-Cook Apple Pie Chia Seed Pudding

 Here are some expert tips to make this recipe perfectly: